Galileo-dev/land-rs/docs/chapters/implementation/algorithm.typ

   caption: [*Iteration history of the SC relaxation term.* The figure shows the maximum value of $||a_R||$ over all $k in [0, k_f]$ for each SC iteration.], ) <relaxation_convergence_chart>

+== Conclusion

+The results of the @sc Formulation show that the algorithm can guarantee convergence to a feasible solution while satisfying various safety constraints.
+This provides a baseline against which to compare @drl methods.